 Handling and Braking

-The Audi Q7 has comfortable, car-like handling, according to most reviewers.
-They also like its standard all-wheel drive system, which enhances the Q7’s traction and inspires confidence through corners.
-However, one critic notes that the Q7’s hefty curb weight erodes from its handling and overall road feel somewhat.
+The 2013 Audi Q7 has comfortable, car-like handling, according to most reviewers.
+They also like its standard all-wheel drive system, which they say enhances the Q7’s traction and inspires confidence through corners.
+However, one critic notes that the Q7’s hefty curb weight hurts its handling and overall road feel somewhat.
 Another reviewer points out that the Q7 has a fairly wide turning radius, meaning it may not be the most maneuverable vehicle in tight spaces.

 - "Of course, Audi's quattro AWD system puts down power in a stable, secure fashion." -- Kelley Blue Book

 - "Q7 has a more car-like driving feel than most large SUVs.
 The turning radius is predictably wide--U-turns can be tedious on narrow streets--but the steering itself is quick and slop-free. … Braking is swift and strong, but several testers find the pedal hard to modulate for smooth stops." -- Consumer Guide

 - "Although the 2013 Audi Q7 features full-time all-wheel drive, it is not well suited for off-road excursions.
 Instead, the Q7 is more at home supplying ample grip on slippery pavement or enhancing cornering prowess.
 The Q7's large dimensions and ponderous weight put a damper on maneuverability, particularly in tight parking spaces, but the available rearview camera eliminates much of the guesswork." -- Edmunds